The Chola Dynasty: Rulers, Administrations, Decline

 • Land Revenue System: The primary source of income was land revenue, meticulously documented and collected.
 Detailed land records were maintained, and taxes were levied based on the type and productivity of the land.

-Culture and Society of Chola Dynasty
+Culture and Society of the Chola Dynasty

 • During the Chola reign, culture and society achieved remarkable heights, with temples serving as the central hubs for social and religious gatherings.